 Kitsap County Code Updates webpage to learn more about current development code update projects and past update projects.
 This website has a link where you can suggest a code amendment and/or view suggested code revisions received by Kitsap County.

-The GMA requires periodic updates every eight years.
+The GMA requires periodic updates every ten years.
 These mandatory updates and the associated schedule are established in RCW

 36.70A.130.
 In addition, GMA allows local jurisdictions to consider annual comprehensive plan amendments no more than once per year, with some exceptions (RCW